Use These Road Trip Ideas to Fun Create Car Travel Routes Around Provence (Including Lavender Fields, Cozy Villages & Verdon Gorge)

 Hike the Roussillon Ochre Trail

 Located only 13 km (8 miles) from Gordes are the ochre cliffs of Roussillon.
 This is one of France’s most colorful hiking experiences.
-Just imagine former ochre deposits with orange trails winding among red, yellow and orange cliffs, earth pillars, and hillocks.
+Just imagine former ochre deposits with orange trails winding among red, yellow, and orange cliffs, earth pillars, and hillocks.

 Stop at Apt for Its Candied Fruits

-Indulge in the Lavender of Valensole
+Enjoy the Lavender Fields of Valensole

 Relax by the Lac du Sainte-Croix

 The lake is nestled between the cliffs of Gorges du Verdon, the deepest gorge in France, and it is an absolute natural wonder of Provence.
 Spending multiple days in this location alone is a must-do road trip itinerary that includes camping in the park, swimming in the clear blue waters of the lake, driving the breathtaking Route de Cretes, and having dinner at Moustier Sainte Marie.

 As you approach the Regional Natural Park of Verdon, the vast lake with its clear blue water becomes hard to miss.
 Two parking lots are available near the lake.
 The free one is on the upper road, though it’s slightly inconvenient as you’ll need to walk up and down the road to reach your car.
 The second option is a paid parking lot located right by the lake.

 The inviting lake offers plenty of opportunities to swim, relax under the shade of old big trees, and rent a boat or catamaran.
 The small town of Sainte-Croix has many food options for visitors to stop and enjoy.